Melbourne Gay and Lesbian Chorus

-Melbourne Gay and Lesbian Chorus (MGLC) was founded in Australia in 1990 by a gay performer and activist, Lawrence McGuire (1966).
-The chorus was first named 'AL sounds', due to its part affiliation with the Foundation.
-In April 1994, the name was changed to Melbourne Gay and Lesbian Chorus, reflecting the chorus's organizational independence and a desire to further challenge stereotypes.
+Melbourne Pride Chorus (MPC), previously known as Melbourne Gay and Lesbian Chorus, was founded in Australia in 1990 by Lawrence McGuire (1966).
+The chorus was first named 'Alsounds', due to its part affiliation with the Foundation.
+In January 1995, the choir was incorporated as the Melbourne Gay and Lesbian Chorus Inc, reflecting the chorus's organizational independence and a desire to further challenge stereotypes.

 Background

 Gay Choirs in Australia

 The first gay choir in Australia was Human Nature, an all-male, Sydney-based chorus.
 It began in 1981, and disbanded c.
 1997.
 McGuire, unaware of the Sydney group, learned of the existence of gay choruses while listening to an LP record, The San Francisco Gay Men's Chorus Tours America 1981, at a party.
 Inspired by the discovery, McGuire, along with his roommates (including his sister, Kathleen McGuire, and gay friend Tuck Wah Leong), discussed the notion of forming a gay and lesbian choir in Melbourne.
-McGuire wanted to form a choir specifically with gay men and women in an effort to unify these sometimes divergent groups.
+McGuire wanted to form a choir specifically with gay men and women in an effort to unify these sometimes-divergent groups.
 AIDS had already caused much devastation in the gay community, and he believed that a choir would help to lift spirits and be a positive expression against homophobia.
-With a small group of men and women, both gay and straight, the first rehearsal was held on April 28,1990 at St Luke's Anglican Church in South Melbourne.
+With a small group of men and women, both gay and straight, the first rehearsal was held on April 28, 1990 at St Luke's Anglican Church in South Melbourne.

 Sydney Gay and Lesbian Choir (SGLC) began less than a year later in January 1991, independent of the Melbourne chorus.
 Rob Holland founded SGLC in response to the lack of Australian representation in the Cultural Festival of the Vancouver Gay Games, held in August 1990.

 Since then, many choirs with an LGBT focus have formed in Australia and also in New Zealand: